jtr13/EDAV/publish_using_r.Rmd

 ## Make a custom 404 page

 Your site may be lovely, but a default 404 page is always a let down.
 Not *if* but *when* someone types part of your URL incorrectly or a link gets broken, you should make sure there is something to see other than a boring backend page you had no input in designing.
 [This article](https://mycyberuniverse.com/developing/custom-404-page-for-website-hosted-on-github.html){target="_blank"} explains the process, but all you have to do is make a file called `404.html` in your root directory and GitHub will use it rather than the default.
 Because of this, there is really no excuse for not having one.
 Here's a look at [our 404 page](404.html).
-Hopefully you aren't seeing it that often. :)
+Hopefully you aren't seeing it that often. <i class="far fa-smile"></i>

 Some considerations: